Blue Linkia Starfish : 3 – 4 inches diameter

 and in a tank with plenty of algae and microorganisms for the starfish to eat its omnivorous diet.
 It is reef safe and will not harm any other species.

-Starfishes are Scavengers and will eat detritus , algae , fish flake and small left over pellet food on the sandy floor.
+Starfishes are Scavengers and will eat detritus , algae , fish flake and small left over pellet food and bits of seafood on the sandy floor.

 The Red Fromia can be housed singly or with others and should never be exposed to open air during handling.